 In general though I prefer to read contemporary memoirs, diaries and letters rather than historical analyses of a particular time.
 I became particularly absorbed in accounts of Russia in 1917 when writing my book, Caught in the Revolution (2017).
 But I am also fascinated by accounts of early foreign travellers to Russia earlier in the 19th century.
 These include Lady Londonderry, the Marquis de Custine and some early American diplomats.

-Helen Rappaport will be speaking about the Romanovs at our York History Weekend on Sunday 21 October.
-To find out more about her talk and to book tickets, click here.
+Helen Rappaport will be speaking about the Romanovs at our York History Weekend on Sunday 21 October 2018.